BrandwatchLtd/nudge/README.markdown

 One important difference between EventSource and the Node.js EventEmitters is that EventSource listeners only have one data argument, whereas Node emitters may have many.
 Pre-processing gives you a chance to do something to the data from emitters like this in order to reduce them to a single argument.
-The return of the preProcessor is used as the data argument.
+The callback of the preProcessor is used as the data argument.
+It's important to note that this is a *success* callback.
+Any errors should be handled by your function separately.
+By not calling the success callback, you can effectively filter results.

 Take for example: